liuxiaodong008008/MatrixLib/README.md

 # Matrix

-Matrix header-only library (C++) from numerical optimization and machine learning.
+Header-only matrix library (C++) from numerical optimization and machine learning.
 Ease of using is the emphasis of this library.
 Supported features are as following:
 * templated type
 * copy-free matrix-view